githubjakob/uakari-template-manager-for-mandrill/README.md

 Mandrill is a very popular Email Service Provider.
 Unfortunately it doesn't provide much comfort when it comes to managing the email templates.

-The goal of this project is to eventually provide features like:
+The goal of this project is to act as a service between the user and Mandrill, to upload eventually provide features like:
 - Localisation (connect to Transifex)
 - Template engine (Thymeleaf)
 - Version control